Salisbury City F.C.: 2013–14 season

 During the close season, manager Darrell Clarke left the club to join Bristol Rovers as their new assistant manager.

 On 4 July 2013, Salisbury City announced that Mikey Harris had been appointed manager on a permanent basis and would become English football's youngest full-time manager at 28 years of age.
 Former Northern Ireland international Warren Feeney was later made Harris's right-hand man after joining as a player-assistant manager for the upcoming season.

 The first 3 games of the season were all losses, but after this, Salisbury went on an 8-game unbeaten streak, with 6 wins and 2 draws after the first 11 games of the season.

 On 12 December 2013, the club confirmed they had exited administration after five years of financial trouble.

 The club finished their 2013–14 campaign in a comfortable 12th position.
 However, the club were demoted to the Conference South on 13 June 2014 after missing a Conference deadline to clear outstanding debts, and then expelled on 4 July despite minority owner Mark Winter offering £91,000 to safeguard the club's future.

 Seasons

-This is 10 recent Salisbury City seasons.
-For a full history see List of Salisbury City F.C. seasons.
+See List of Salisbury City F.C. seasons.